I wish that I could regularly engage in conversations with everyone, but that's simply not possible for me these days. So, first off, my apologies.

 I hate being unavailable to people.
 I work roughly 100 hours a week and am getting more and more behind as the years go by.
 I am simply unable to keep up with demands on my time let alone handle more requests.
 I feel extremely guilty about this, but it's important that I push folks away so that I can continue to produce research and do the work that I do.

 As much as this message is meant to discourage people from contacting me, I should note that there are situations in which I always welcome contact.
 I am an activist at heart and do my best to make room for actions that I think can change society for the better.
-This is why I respond to press, engage on policy topics, and am generally more available when I think that engaging could make a different in people's lives.
+This is why I respond to press, engage on policy topics, and am generally more available when I think that engaging could make a difference in people's lives.
 I may not have time for a long conversation, but I love interesting data or stories that people send me.
 I love receiving feedback on my work, especially if it's critical.
 I love hearing from teens, teachers, and parents who are experiencing the things that I'm trying to document.

 So if you think that you still want to talk to me, my email is: zephoria [at] zephoria [dot] org.
 In general, feel free to write to me but please understand if I can't respond or if I have to say no to your request.
 I do my best but time keeps slipping away.